 Redirect gone /path/path/folder/ ErrorDocument 410 default

-Note always keep a backup of .htaccess file before editing it as it a avery powerful file and can take your site offline if incorrectly configured.
-It is important you add the path of the content folder and not the full http:// url.
+Note always keep a backup of .htaccess file before editing it as it a very powerful file and can take your site offline if incorrectly configured.
+It is important you add the path of the content folder and not the full http:// URL.

 So now when you visit these pages, you get the default 410 error page from the server

 Google considers that 404 and 410 errors are same for all practical purpose and they deal with them in a similar manner.

 Currently Google treats 410s (Gone) the same as 404s (Not found), so it’s immaterial to us whether you return one or the other.